-Increased tolling on new roads will protect existing funding in the National Land Transport Fund for maintaining existing roads.
+Increased tolling on new roads will protect existing funding in the NLTF for maintaining existing roads.

 PPPs, concessions, and other alternative delivery options are to be considered for all projects.
-The Board should ensure that it has undertaken a more specific set of tests including assuring itself that:
+The NZTA Board should ensure that it has undertaken a more specific set of tests including assuring itself that:

-- all relevant options have been examined in relation to any particular project. - all relevant sources of funding and financing have been examined in relation to any particular project and those deemed suitable have been actively pursued and included in the projects funding mix. - all relevant delivery models have been examined in relation to any particular project, including delivery models where NZTA may not be the delivery entity, but rather delivered by an expert third party.
+- all relevant options have been examined in relation to any particular project - all relevant sources of funding and financing have been examined in relation to any particular project and those deemed suitable have been actively pursued and included in the projects funding mix - all relevant delivery models have been examined in relation to any particular project, including delivery models where the NZTA may not be the delivery entity, but rather delivery may be done by an expert third party.
 For the avoidance of doubt, any delivery model selected must represent value for money and balance appropriate levels of risk and timely delivery.

-The Government is considering how city and regional deals between central and local government can provide an opportunity to integrate long-term strategy and planning, across the transport system.
-I expect that the Ministry and NZTA will engage with relevant entities to support this work and, once established, deliver on these deals.
+The Government is considering how regional deals between central and local government can provide an opportunity to integrate long-term strategy and planning, across the transport system.
+The Government will also work with Auckland Council on an integrated transport plan setting out an aligned strategic approach to planning and funding transport in Auckland.
+I expect that the Ministry of Transport and the NZTA will engage with relevant entities to support this work and, once established, deliver on these deals.

 As described above, the Government is also intending to amend the Act to require future GPSs to adopt a 10-year investment plan, bringing them into line with local government Long Term Plans (LTPs).
-NZTA should consider how to adjust its own systems and processes so that it is ready to deliver a 10-year plan as part of GPS 2027.
+The NZTA should consider how to adjust its own systems and processes so that it is ready to deliver a 10-year plan as part of GPS 2027.

-NZTA shall develop a strategic approach to the acquisition of land and other property interests, including reviewing existing land holdings, and route protection and land acquisition strategies, to determine alignment with the approach described above.
+The NZTA shall develop a strategic approach to the acquisition of land and other property interests, including reviewing existing land holdings, and route protection and land acquisition strategies, to determine alignment with the approach described above.

-The Minister expects increased focus on performance and efficiency:
+The Minister expects increased focus on performance and efficiency